 Fuerteventura Travel Report 2026: Kitesurfing & Beaches

-- Kite spots: Sotavento for flat water freestyle (GKA World Cup), El Cotillo for waves, Flag Beach as an all-rounder — courses €250-400, equipment rental €60-80/day.
+- Sotavento for flat water freestyle (GKA World Cup), El Cotillo for waves, Flag Beach as an all-rounder — courses €250-400, equipment rental €60-80/day.

-- Volcano Highlights: Calderón Hondo crater, Ajuy caves with 70 million year old rocks, Mirador de Morro Velosa (669 m) and the UNESCO Biosphere Corralejo dunes.
+- Volcano highlights: Calderón Hondo crater, Ajuy caves with 70 million year old rocks, Mirador de Morro Velosa (669 m) and the UNESCO Biosphere Corralejo dunes.

-- Budget for 1 week: Backpacker €450-700, mid-range €800-1,300, comfort €1,500-2,500 — Flights from €80 off-season, rental cars from €15/day with Cicar.
+- Budget 1 week: Backpacker €450-700, Mid-range €800-1,300, Comfort €1,500-2,500 — Flight from €80 off-season, car rental from €15/day at Cicar.

 Fuerteventura travel report: Why the island of eternal winds is so compelling